thefrontside/frontside.com/src/blog/2020-08-31-mirage-serializers.md

 title: >-
   MirageJS: Choosing the right Serializer
 date: 2020-08-31T05:00:00.000Z
-author: Min Kim, Jorge Lainfiesta
+author: Min Kim
 description: >-
   MirageJS ships with four out-of-the-box serializers.
 In this blog post, we overview the basics of serializers in Mirage, and examine in detail the specific format of each JSON API, Active Model, Rest and generic serializers.
 tags:
   - simulation
   - mirage
+  - dx
 img: /img/2020-07-29-mirage-social.png
 ---